openbmc/openbmc/poky/documentation/ref-manual/ref-variables.rst

       .. note::

-         Setting the
+         Setting the :term:`USERADDEXTENSION` variable to "useradd-staticids"
-         USERADDEXTENSION
-         variable to "useradd-staticids" causes the build system to use static
+         causes the build system to use static ``uid`` values.
-         uid
-         values.

    :term:`USERADDEXTENSION`
       When set to "useradd-staticids", causes the OpenEmbedded build system